Maybe you think I’ve always been a stylish person: one of those women who always knew what to wear and how to wear it.

 I explored my personality through my style, asking myself questions like: how do I want people to respond to me?
 How can I show people who I am instead of telling them who I am?
 How can I show up as my most genuine self in every aspect of my life - including my clothing?

-Personal style is a beautiful intersection of art, science, and psychology, and I love helping my clients develop their own dazzling personal style.
+Personal style is a beautiful intersection of art, science, and psychology, and I love helping my clients develop their own sartorial calling card.

 If you’re feeling stuck and you want a friend to guide you, let’s chat.
 I can’t wait to meet you.